Components

 Contracts an edge via

-nodes.
-Otherwise, this will perform the contraction between theleaf
+leafnodes.
+Otherwise, this will perform the contraction between theleafnodes that were connected through this edge.- Parameters:

 side (str, optional) – Indicates the side to which the diagonal matrix \(S\) should be contracted.
 If “left”, the first resultant node’s tensor will be \(US\), and the other node’s tensor will be \(V^{\dagger}\).
 If “right”, their tensors will be \(U\) and \(SV^{\dagger}\), respectively.